Haneki56/DawnPiece/Islands/Onigashima.md

 Item Rewards: 92,250 Belly<br>
 Bounty Reward: 92,250,000

-Note: This is the final quest in the Main Story until we release further islands.
+Note: Completing this quest unlocks Egghead.
+Speak to Momonosuke (ONI) or the Teleporter at any location to access the next island.

 ### Main Quest Boss Drops